AlexTicovschi/100-days-of-code/log.md

 **Today's Progress**: [Continuation] Creation of a list with 1000 elements, each element has its position number and a value that can be incremented or decreased based on the control clicked.
 When a value of the list is changed, there is a method called to refresh the list.

 **Thoughts:** Still not done...

+### Day 10: January 10, 2017
+##### [JAVA, ANDROID] ListView and Adapters

+**Today's Progress**: [Continuation] Creation of a list with 1000 elements, each element has its position number and a value that can be incremented or decreased based on the control clicked.
+When a value of the list is changed, there is a method called to refresh the list.

+**Thoughts:** Struggling on where elements should be placed, still not really clear.